Testing

 SystemVerilog may be difficult for you to use FileCheck with due to the default

-SystemVerilog lowering, emission, and pretty printing used by firtool
+SystemVerilog lowering, emission, and pretty printing used by firtool.
+To

 make it easier to write your tests, we suggest using the following options: